Institute-of-Information-Management-HSG/Project_Uni-App/README.markdown

 ﻿# Project Mobile Uni-App: AAI-Login

 This AAI-Login module was developed by our project partners at the University of Lugano.
-The latest source code of this module is included in their project on github: https://github.com/arael/USIMobile_kurogo
+The latest source code of this module is also included in their project on github: https://github.com/arael/USIMobile_kurogo

 # Additional Requirements